semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 TODO
 -->

-# The Semgrep SAST analyzer crashes, fails, or is otherwise broken
+# If the Semgrep SAST analyzer crashes, fails, or is otherwise broken

-If Semgrep crashes while scanning, it will print an error message to explain what went wrong, and often also what to do to fix it.
+Semgrep will print an error message to explain what went wrong upon crashes, and often also what to do to fix it.

 The output of Semgrep is hidden by default,